-The building of Pisa Cathedral was started in 1064 by the architect Buscheto, at the same time with the reconstruction of the Basilica of Saint Mark, in Venice, as part of the race between the two maritime republics to create the most beautiful and sumptuous place of worship.
-The cathedral was consecrated with great pomp on September 26th, 1118, by Pope Gelasius II.
+The construction of the Pisa Cathedral was started in 1064 by the architect Buscheto, at the same time with the reconstruction of the Basilica of Saint Mark, in Venice, as part of the race between the two maritime republics to create the most beautiful and sumptuous place of worship.
+The Cathedral was consecrated with great pomp on September 26th, 1118, by Pope Gelasius II.

-In the first half of the 12th century, the cathedral was enlarged under the direction of architect Rainaldo.
+In the first half of the 12th century, the Cathedral was enlarged under the direction of architect Rainaldo.
 He designed a new facade, built by the sculptors Guglielmo and Biduino.
-The work ended in 1180, as documented by the date on the bronze knockers made by Bonanno Pisano for the main door.
+The work was completed in 1180, as documented by the date on the bronze knockers made by Bonanno Pisano for the main door.

 Another intervention took place during the 19th century, involving both the internal and the external decorations, when many of the artworks, especially the sculptures on the facade, were replaced by copies, with the originals being located in the Museo dell’Opera del Duomo.

-The exterior of the cathedral is decorated in alternating grey and white stripes of Arab influence.
-The facade, decorated with colored marble inserts, was built by the architect Rainaldo.
+The exterior of the Cathedral is made of alternating grey and white stripes of Arab influence.
+The facade is decorated with colored marble inserts.

-The interior is divided into a central nave flanked by two side aisles on either side, with the transept and apse in three naves.
+The interior, covered with black and white marble, has five naves delimited by monolithic columns of gray marble and Corinthian capitals.
 The wooden ceiling, painted and decorated with gold leaf, was built in the 17th century by Domenico and Bartolomeo Atticciati.

 The 27 paintings that cover the tribune behind the high altar, depicting episodes of the Old Testament and the life of Christ, were executed between the 16th and 17th centuries by the greatest Tuscan painters.

-Among the other paintings housed by the church, we could mention the Madonna delle Grazie with Saints by Andrea del Sarto, the Madonna enthroned and Saints by Perin del Vaga, the Disputa del Sacramento by Francesco Vanni, the Cross with Saints by Giovanni Battista Paggi and Madonna with Child attributed to Berlinghiero Berlinghieri.
+Among the other paintings housed inside the church, we could mention the Madonna delle Grazie with Saints by Andrea del Sarto, the Madonna enthroned and Saints by Perin del Vaga, the Disputation of the Holy Sacrament by Francesco Vanni, the Cross with Saints by Giovanni Battista Paggi, and Madonna with Child attributed to Berlinghiero Berlinghieri.

 HOW TO GET THERE

-Pisa Centrale train station is about 2 kilometers away, and the nearest bus station is in Via Contessa Matilde 62, about 200 meters away from the cathedral, on the bus Lines 21 and Navetta E.
+Pisa Centrale railway station is located about 2 kilometers away from the Cathedral, and the nearest bus stop is in Via Contessa Matilde 62, about 200 meters away from the church, on the bus Lines 21 and Navetta E.